Venafi/vault-pki-monitor-venafi/README.md

 1. Configure a Venafi secret that maps a name in Vault to connection and authentication settings for retrieving certificate policy and importing certificates into Venafi.
-The zone is a policy folder for Trust Protection Platform or a DevOps project zone for Venafi Cloud.
+The zone is a policy folder for Trust Protection Platform or an Application with Issuing Template alias for Venafi as a Service.
 Obtain the `access_token` and `refresh_token` for Trust Protection Platform using the
    [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token)
    (`getcred` action with `--client-id "hashicorp-vault-monitor-by-venafi"` and `--scope "certificate:manage,discover"`) or the Platform's Authorize REST API method.